Severson-Group/docs.amdc.dev/source/accessories/amds/sensor-cards/current/index.md

 #### Burden Resistor ($R_{\rm BURDEN}$)

 A burden resistor (`R5`) is used to convert the current output of the sensor to a voltage.
-The burden resistance was calculated using the following equations:
+The burden resistance was calculated using the following equation:

 $$
 R_{\rm BURDEN}  = \frac{V_{\rm BURDEN}}{I_{\rm PRIMARY}} \frac{N_2}{N_1}